joburn5000/Shortest-Path/Proposal.md

 Leading Question

-- Given a graph of connected nodes, how can one find the shortest path from start to finish using the A* algorithm, dijkstra's algorithm, and BFS traversal.
+- Given a graph of connected nodes, how can one find the shortest path from start to finish using the Floyd-Warshall's Algorithm, dijkstra's algorithm, and BFS traversal.
 How do these compare and what does this teach us about different kinds of efficiency?
 - We are hoping to solve the problem of finding the shortest path from one node to another node using several types of algorithms / a traversal.